 Figure 2.x: Classification report from tuned decision tree classifier model

-By tuning a decision tree classifier model on our ‘weather.csv’ dataset, we were able to predict rain (or snow) almost perfectly.
+By tuning a decision tree classifier model on our ‘weather.csv’ dataset, we were able to predict rain (or snow) fairly well.
 We are able to see that the sole driving feature was temperature in celsius.
 This makes sense due to the way in which decision trees use recursive partitioning to make predictions.

 Sometimes, after evaluation, a single model is a weak learner and does not perform well.
 However, by combining weak learners, we create a stronger learner.
 The approach of combining numerous weak learners to create a stronger learner is termed ensemble.
 Random forest models combine numerous decision tree models to create a stronger, ensemble model.
 Random forests can be used for classification or regression problems.